 Couldn’t be further from the truth.
-Until we stop using emails, email marketing will continue to thrive and be a critical part of any digital marketing strategy.
-Email marketing is still going very strong at the time of this writing (November 2020) and in my opinion, will remain as one of the best possible strategies for your business.
+Until we stop using emails, email marketing will continue to thrive and be a critical part of any effective digital marketing strategy.
+Email marketing is still going very strong at the time of this writing (November 2020) and in my opinion, will remain one of the best possible strategies for your business.

 Here are some numbers to back this up.